 With Albatross, Terry Fallis tees off on golf to write a comedic novel about fate and destiny

 Terry Fallis is the author of several comedic novels.
 He has won the Stephen Leacock Memorial Medal for Humour twice — for his novels The Best Laid Plans and No Relation.
-His debut book The Best Laid Plans won Canada Reads 2011.
+His first book The Best Laid Plans won Canada Reads 2011.

 His latest is Albatross, a novel about an "average" high school student named Adam Coryell.
 The teen discovers that he is a naturally gifted golf player, but as he racks up the trophies, he's forced to admit to himself that he doesn't really enjoy the sport.